OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/gui.md

 WantedBy=default.target
 ```

-Enable and start the new `xhost.service` Systemd service
+Enable and start the new `xhost.service` systemd service.

 === "Raspberry Pi"